Custom API

 Section titled “Sent separately (Push)”Your system sends trace data to Mibo separately, after responding to the input.
 Mibo waits for it to arrive before completing the evaluation.

 This works well for systems where trace data is generated asynchronously or by a separate service.
-You can configure how long Mibo should wait for the trace to arrive.
+You can configure how long Mibo should wait for the trace to arrive (Trace Timeout).

 Troubleshooting